 Come down to our events and races to learn how to paddle, or to watch world-class racing!

-This cleanses and blesses the racecourse, the competitors and their boats and charges all with the strength of the dragon.
 The priests make offerings to the five elements and directions: joss sticks representing wood for the east, flowers representing metal for the west, candles representing fire for the south, water representing its elemental self for the north and fruit representing the earth for the centre.
+This process also cleanses and blesses the racecourse and the boats of any evil or malevolent spirits, in preparation for the spirits of the boats to make their way from the mountains, to the waters to inhabit the boats.